Data Cleaning Best Practices: Unlocking The Power Of Accurate Data

 Human Error

 Human error is one of the primary causes of data issues.
-Mistakes made during data entry, data migration, or data integration processes can introduce errors, such as typos, incorrect formatting, or inconsistent data.
-Lack of training, oversight, or adherence to data entry standards can contribute to human errors.
+Mistakes made during data entry, migration, or integration processes can introduce errors, such as typos, incorrect formatting, or inconsistent data.
+Lack of training, oversight, or adherence to data entry standards can also contribute to human errors.

 System Limitations

 Data issues can also arise due to system limitations or flaws in data capture systems and software.
 Bugs in software applications or errors during data transfer between systems can corrupt data, introduce duplicates, or result in missing values.
-It is essential to have robust data capture and transfer mechanisms in place to minimise such issues.
+To minimise such issues, robust data capture and transfer mechanisms are essential.

 Data Complexity